 School Ideas for Innovation and Pilot Projects Conditions for Success While referencing the "Forward Focused" Plan, please describe your school's ideas around innovation and pilot projects.
 Your draft will be a valuable tool to collect feedback and solicit support from the Complex Area Superintendent, parents, students, and community stakeholders.
 Please describe your Conditions for Success: Merge inclusionary practices with the school's multi-tiered and RTI system of support Choose and implement a Social Emotional Learning curriculum based on the students' needs.
 2. Immerse students in Na Hopena A'o (HA) Students participate in monthly HA themed lessons and activities.
 The school partners with Hawaii Zero Waste to promote responsibility by reducing waste.
 Increase STEM and NGSS learning throughout the school.
 Choose and implement NGSS curriculum, continue STEM Family Night, continue to implement at least one engineering design lesson per semester.
-Engage in Harwood to bring the three schools around Enchanted Lake together to foster a sense of common purpose, ownership and belonging to improve the lives of children in the community.
-4. A shared understanding of our strengths, needs and common purpose as a community.
-Execute parent survey, student interviews, conversations within the three schools, students, teachers, parents and community.
-Strengthen school, family and community partnerships.
-Continue to empower students and families by elevating their voices through listening sessions and opportunities for them to contribute to school improvement.
-Continue to
+4. Increase family and community engagement at the school 4.
+Solicit help from parents on volunteer survey in first day packets for school events such as library helpers, Take Home Tuesday folder helpers, room parents, PTA fundraisers, teachers appreciation day, Family Fun Nights, book fairs.
+Send home flyers in Take Home Tuesday folders and on Sign Up Genius.